IPBES-Data/IPBES_TCA_ch5_ejatlas/data/Readme.md

-This folder contains the data files created when the code is run.
-It can be used as a cache for data files or final data files generated.
+This folder contains the original data files.

+EJ data is PRIVATE.
+DO NOT SHARE.

 I would recommend to add files which are to large to the `.gitignore` file.